akladnig/CamperVan/camper_van.md

 - Input flow sensor
 - Output flow sensor

+- 9DOF -  BHI360 - use the shuttle board

 #### Devices to manage
 - Solar switch
 - 12V power on/off or isolation